 - Furthermore, a degree in engineering can open up a range of job opportunities for students in a number of fields due to the universal application of engineering.

 - Engineering education helps in developing innovation, creativity, and knowledge in shaping the future of an individual.

 Also read: BSc Engineering

-Workers education helps in creating awareness regarding trade union consciousness among the workers.
-The majority of the workers in India are treated unjustly and receive an average minimum pay which is not sufficient enough to sustain their families.
-Unfortunately, due to lack of education, it becomes impossible for workers to fight for their rights and wages against wealthy employers, who are backed by a powerful political system.
-Hence, it becomes mandatory that workers are also made aware of their rights and privileges through proper workers education.
+Workers’ education helps in creating awareness regarding trade union consciousness among the workers.
+The majority of the workers in India are treated unjustly and receive an average minimum pay that is not sufficient enough to sustain their families.
+Unfortunately, due to a lack of education, it becomes impossible for workers to fight for their rights and wages against wealthy employers, who are backed by a powerful political system.
+Hence, it becomes mandatory that workers are also made aware of their rights and privileges through proper workers’ education.